-We’ve all seen them at one point or another, those people who seem to have the ear of everyone in politics.
-They are often called “political influencers,” and they’re usually able to sway public opinion with just a tweet or two.
-In this blog, we will go over some of the most influential political influencers out there today, as well as what makes them such significant players in our society today.
+We’ve all seen those people who seem to have the ear of everyone in politics at one point or another.
+They are often called “political influencers,” They can usually sway public opinion with just a tweet or two.
+In this blog, we will go over some of the most influential political influencers out there today and what makes them such significant players in our society today.

 What is Political Influencer Marketing?

 Political influencer marketing refers to social media and other digital means to influence political behavior, including voting.
 These tools can be used by candidates or causes to drive action among constituents.

 Influencer marketing can be defined as the process of working with a person or team that influences their audience.

 Influencer marketing is when you use social media stars to market your business.
 It’s a great way to build brand awareness because the influencers reach many people through social media platforms like Instagram and Facebook.

 With social media sites like Twitter, Facebook, and Instagram being so ubiquitous in our lives, it’s not surprising that politicians are using them to reach out directly to the electorate.